Azure/azure-blueprints/samples/README.md

 # Using sample blueprints

-This directory contains sample blueprints made by the community and microsoft.
+This directory contains sample blueprints made by both the community and Microsoft.
 They are organized by level (101, 201, etc.)

 In order to use one of these samples, do the following: